chanjunren/chanjunren.github.io/www/docs/zettelkasten/maven_plugins_dump.md

 - **Purpose:** The `swimlane` profile seems to be designed to streamline the use of a specific test configuration.
 By activating it by default and executing early in the build, it ensures that the test configuration is in place before your code is compiled or tested.
 - **Customization:** If you want to use a different configuration (e.g., for production), you'd either deactivate this profile or create a new profile with a different `maven-antrun-plugin` configuration to copy in the appropriate files.

-Let me know if you have any further questions or would like a deeper dive into specific aspects of this setup!

 ---